modernish/modernish/README.md

 ---

-## Appendix A ##
+## Appendix A: List of shell cap IDs ##

-This is a list of shell capabilities and bugs that modernish tests for, so that both modernish itself and scripts can easily query the results of these tests.
+This is a list of shell capabilities, quirks bugs that modernish detects, so that both modernish itself and scripts can easily query the results of these tests.
 The all-caps IDs below are all usable with the [`thisshellhas`](#user-content-shell-capability-detection)